Charlie West Spotlight June 2020

-A portrait of Airman 1st Class Greg Worley, a Munitions System specialist, assigned to the 130th Maintenance Squadron (MXS).
-Worley was named the Charlie West Spotlight for June 2020. ( U.S. Air National Guard photo by Master Sgt.
-De-Juan Haley)
+The Charlie West Spotlight for June 2020 is Airman 1st Class Greg Worley, a Munitions System specialist, assigned to the 130th Maintenance Squadron (MXS).

+As a Munitions specialist, Worley tests, assembles, and processes nonnuclear munitions.
+Additionally, he prepares munitions for loading on aircraft, while he also reconditions, repairs, and replaces defective or missing parts.
+Lastly, he inspects munitions for serviceability and applies munitions product assurance procedures.

+Due to his interests in firearms growing up, Worley knew that being a munitions specialist was a natural fit for him.

 |Date Taken: